eriko-valence/ivl-fota-server-test-clone/test/readme.md

 See the `deviceapitest.py` script for more details.

+The timeout for the script is set to 120 seconds which is the timeout set for the fridge FOTA agent code so should be representative of in-field performance.

+### Functional Test
 To run:
 `python3 deviceapitest.py 2> output.txt`

 Inspect `output.txt` for the results.
 Look for `FAIL` to see any failed tests.

+The script will run a functional test of the Device API.

+### Basic Load Test

+`python3 deviceapitest.py -load 2> output.txt`

+Inspect `output.txt` for the results.
+Look for `FAIL` to see any failed tests.

-The script will run a functional test of the Device API and then launch into a small load test where it simulates getting a firmware manifest and downloading from the provided URI, and then a larger load test where it concurrently hits the manifest endpoint more times.
+This runs a small load test where it simulates getting a firmware manifest and downloading from the provided URI, and then a larger load test where it concurrently hits the manifest endpoint more times.

-The timeout for the script is set to 120 seconds which is the timeout set for the fridge FOTA agent code so should be representative of in-field performance.
+### Load Limit Test

+`python3 deviceapitest.py -loadlimit 200 60 2> output.txt`

+In the above example, the script will hit the manifest endpoint 200 times over a 60 second period.

+Inspect `output.txt` for the results.
+Look for `FAIL` to see any failed tests.

 ## Management API
 The script is configured with several expected IDs it expects to find in the DB.
 Review `managementapitest.py` for more details.